Russia moves more troops westward amid Ukraine tensions

 Associated Press

-MOSCOW (AP) — Russia is sending troops from the country’s far east to Belarus for major war games, officials said Tuesday, in a deployment further beefing up Russian military assets near Ukraine amid Western fears of an invasion.
+MOSCOW (AP) — Russia is sending troops from the country’s far east to Belarus for major war games, officials said Tuesday, a deployment that will further beef up Russian military assets near Ukraine amid Western fears of a planned invasion.

-Ukrainian officials have warned that Russia could launch an attack from various directions, including from the territory of its ally Belarus.
+Ukrainian officials have warned that neighboring Russia could launch an attack from various directions, including from the territory of Belarus.

+Russia already has started transferring troops for the war games in Belarus.
+Fomin said it would take through Feb.
+9 to fully deploy weapons and personnel for the Allied Resolve 2022 drills, which are expected to take place Feb.
+10-20.

+As part of the exercises to “thwart and repel a foreign aggression,” Russia will deploy a dozen Su-35 fighter jets and several air defense units to Belarus, Fomin said.

-Washington and its allies firmly rejected Moscow’s demands during last week’s Russia-U.S. negotiations in Geneva and a related NATO-Russia meeting in Brussels.
+Washington and its allies firmly rejected Moscow’s demands during Russia-U.S. negotiations in Geneva and a related NATO-Russia meeting in Brussels last week.

-Fomin said the drills, which involve an unspecified number of troops from Russia’s Eastern Military District that encompasses Eastern Siberia and the Far East, reflect the need to practice concentrating the country’s entire military potential in western Russia.
+Fomin said the drills in Belarus, which involve moving an unspecified number of troops from Russia’s Eastern Military District that encompasses Eastern Siberia and the Far East, reflect the need to practice concentrating the country’s entire military potential in western Russia.

 “A situation may arise when forces and means of the regional group of forces will be insufficient to ensure reliable security of the union state, and we must be ready to strengthen it,” Fomin said at a meeting with foreign military attaches.
 “We have reached an understanding with Belarus that it’s necessary to engage the entire military potential for joint defense.”